 What is a soft inquiry?

-A soft inquiry is also a record of when someone checks your credit report, but it generally occurs when the check isn’t part of a credit-making decision.
-A soft inquiry won’t impact your credit scores.
+A soft inquiry generally occurs when the check isn’t part of a credit-making decision.
+A soft credit inquiry won’t impact your credit scores.

 Although soft inquiries could occur after you take an action, some also take place without your knowledge.
 Soft inquiries can happen if:

 - A company or government checks your credit before granting you a professional license.

 - A business you already have an account with checks your credit.

 - A lender offers you a rate quote or a prequalification.

 Soft inquiries only show up on copies of your credit reports that you request.
 If someone else checks your credit with either a hard or soft pull, the credit bureau will send them a credit report that only lists hard inquiries from the last two years.